 If you’re like most freelance designers one of your least favorite parts of the job is sales.
 While it’s not like a lot of other types of sales, landing projects from new clients does require some sales effort to communicate what you can offer and to convince them that you are the best person for the job.

-Fortunately, there are some simple things you can do to increase your effectiveness at closing the deal and securing the work.
+Fortunately, there are some simple things you can do to increase your effectiveness when selling freelance services.
 It’s really all about communication, which is a much more pleasant way of thinking about it as opposed to sales.
-In this article we’ll take a look at a few tips for improving communication throughout the process that will help you to land a higher percentage of your potential clients.
+In this article, we’ll take a look at a few tips for improving communication throughout the process that will help you to land a higher percentage of your potential clients.

 Be sure to read our article on ways to promote your design services.

 1. Pay Attention to the Real Issues

 One of the keys to closing a sale with a potential client is to find out what they really want and to offer it.
 Each client and each project is unique, and if you fall into the trap of thinking that each web design client will want the same things you will wind up not offering enough of a personalized service.
 The key is to offer a customized solution to their problems or to the issues that they want to address.

 This sounds pretty simple, and it doesn’t have to be complicated, but many freelancers overlook it.
 In the past I’ve hired freelancers for a number of projects and I’m always amazed at how many people just send a canned response without even addressing the project’s details.
 I’ll have a description of the project on a job board and many of the responses are obviously just a generic email template stating the person’s qualifications and sometimes with a link to a portfolio.
 In many cases the services they are listing in the email don’t even fit with the particular project.
 I delete those emails very quickly, and I’m sure most other clients would do the same.